MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 # Work with Dynamics 365 Product Visualize

-You can use Dynamics 365 Import Tool (Preview) to prepare CAD files to use with Dynamics 365 Product Visualize.
+There are two ways to prepare CAD files to work with Dynamics 365 Product Visualize

-## Two options for preparing 3D models
+- Create your own GLB files

-You can use either of the followiong options to prepare your 3D models
+- Use Dynamics 365 Import Tool (Preview) to prepare your files

 ### Create and upload your own GLB files